sudosu-yx/tailnet/README.md

 ## Quick Start

-The recommended way to run tailnet is via Docker Compose.
+The recommended way to run Tailnet is via Docker Compose.

 ### 1. Configure `docker-compose.yaml`